System

 Xcode Device Logs

-Crash, spin, and diagnostic logs from physical iPhone, iPad, Apple Watch, and Apple TV devices accumulate under Xcode's iOS Device Logs folder whenever you connect hardware, run builds, symbolicate crashes, or inspect device diagnostics.
-These files include raw .crash reports, spin reports, and symbolicated diagnostic output that Xcode keeps locally for Organizer and Devices window history, and Kudu removes those cached log archives without touching projects, signing assets, simulators, app source, or device data.
+Crash and diagnostic logs from connected iPhone, iPad, Apple Watch, and Apple TV devices accumulate under Xcode’s iOS Device Logs folder whenever you run, debug, sync symbols for, or inspect reports from physical hardware.
+This directory stores .crash, .ips, hang and spin reports, symbolication artifacts, and copied device log bundles so Xcode can display organizer diagnostics and match reports to local dSYM data.
+Kudu removes these cached device log files and derived symbolicated copies without touching your projects, signing assets, app data, accounts, or device backups.

 Why clean Xcode Device Logs?